-Sanggar O is located in Jalan Raya Bojong, Bojong Kidul, Kelurahan Bojong, RT01 RW03, Kecamatan Kemang, Bogor, Jawa Barat 16310, Indonesia.
+Sanggar O is located at Jalan Raya Bojong no. 120, Bojong Kidul, Kelurahan Bojong, RT01 RW03, Kecamatan Kemang, Bogor, Jawa Barat 16310, Indonesia.
 Google Maps recognizes Sanggar O (https://goo.gl/maps/cDxzYcMC2KM2).

 Sanggar O is a new experimentation and rehearsal space for the performing arts in Bogor, on the outskirts of Jakarta, Indonesia, which opened on 1 January 2018.

 “Sanggar” means “studio” in Indonesian, from the Sanskrit “sanggam”, to bring together.
 Sanskrit has influenced most of the languages of Southeast Asia.
 The “O” is zero, nol, emptiness, beginning, completion, perfection, circle, unity, the world, the universe…